Karthikvw/ELSE_Manual/UpdatingManual.md

 Generates the executables which enables the Python code to run
 ### Syntax
 >cmake ..
 >make
+>make install

+# Rebuilding/Clearing build directory

+## Changing to build directory
+Changing to build directory where all the executable files are generated and stored later
+### Syntax
+>cd build

+## Deleting all sub directories
+Removes all the sub directories in build directory and makes it empty
+### Syntax
+>rm -r *

+## Generating the executables
+Generates the executables which enables the Python code to run
+### Syntax
+>cmake ..
+>make
+>make install

 >**NOTES**
 >*Make sure you are in ELSE directory
 >*You might need to enter your Github username and password several times